Quantum Bayesian Error Mitigation Employing Poisson Modelling over the Hamming Spectrum for Quantum Error Mitigation: Evaluation

 \subsubsection{Bernstein-Vazirani Results}

 Demonstrated in Figure \ref{fig:bv_eval}, a comprehensive evaluation of \sol{} is applied.
-In applying \sol{} to 1330 circuits, we demonstrate an average PST improvement of 1.77, with up to 11.20x improvement of PST.
-14.0\% of \sol{} results in a reduction in PST, which is attributed to incorrect lambda prediction, and worsened machine performance.
+In applying \sol{} to 165 circuits on 8 machines, we demonstrate an average PST improvement of 1.77, with up to 11.20x improvement of PST.
+14.0\% of \sol{} results in a reduction in PST, which is attributed to incorrect lambda prediction.
 We motivate this through the notion that of the 8 quantum machines, 75\% percent of failures come from 4 machines.
 With respect to fidelity, we observe an average fidelity gain of 25\%, with a maximum fidelity gain of 234\%.
+Q-BEEP is able to operate on algorithms of limited fidelity, as seen in Figure \ref{fig:bv_eval}-(c), where Q-BEEP improved fidelity from 0.14 to 0.38.
+Notably, once the state approximates the maximally mixed state, i.e., when fidelity is minimized for an algorithm, there is no structure to exploit, and hence statistical error mitigation will see little to no benefit.
+This can be seen in Figure \ref{fig:bv_eval}-(a), where a reduction in PST occurs.